 Sino American Reunion (SAR) was founded in February of 2018 to provide assistance to those individuals wishing to return to the People's Republic of China (PRC).
-Our material is largely aimed at second-generation American citizens of Chinese descent, although all East Asian descendants accepting of the PRC are possibly within our scope (let us know how we can help).
-Our membership largely consists of Sino American professionals — engineers, lawyers, hedge fund managers, university instructors, and such — who came to feel, to some extent, dissatisfied with their American upbringing and career (or else, Australian, Canadian...) and who decided that the best course of action was to reverse their parents' decision to immigrate, especially after having witnessed, over the years, evidence of the nonnegligible existence of racially motivated obstacles.
+Our material is largely aimed at second-generation American citizens of Chinese descent.
+Our membership is largely composed of Sino American professionals — engineers, lawyers, hedge fund managers, university instructors, and such — who came to feel, to some extent, dissatisfied with their American upbringing and career (or else, Australian, Canadian…) and who decided that the best course of action was to reverse their parents' decision to immigrate, especially after having witnessed, over the years, evidence of the nonnegligible existence of racially motivated obstacles.
+While not espousing, nor encouraging, the general resentment of people of European racial origin, we also no longer discount, concerning the United States in particular (and possibly Australia, Canada…) the prospect of hostile and prejudicial persons constituting the societal majority — especially in light of the lifelong social challenges which the Chinese (and Korean) descendants growing up in those places have undergone.

 It may be slightly late for us, on account of our variant childhoods, to fully blend in with PRC society, but we are pleased to enjoy a respite from further racial complications and to provide a mainstream upbringing for our children.
 All this being said, the members of SAR are pleased to strive for increased global understanding, diminished racial prejudice, and emphasis upon the ethical qualities of humankind, as opposed to spurning people based on their race or background.
 We are motivated in our quest to fix things by the ardent difficulties of those who came before us.
 Lastly, we do invite you to join our movement as well.